Managed Home Screen Configuration Experience

 Understanding the Current State

-To better understand the existing system, I conducted a comprehensive audit of the current experience and spoke to various stakeholders, including customer support teams, engineers, and IT admin teams from Managed Home Screen’s largest customers.
-This allowed me to understand user preferences and identify key pain points throughout the configuration process.
-Using these insights, I mapped out the user journey, highlighting critical challenges and pain points users face along the way.
-This enabled me to work with my PM to identify P0 requirements for the redesign, ensuring that the project goals were clearly defined and aligned with both user needs and business objectives.
+To better understand the existing system, I audited the current experience and consulted stakeholders like customer support, engineers, and IT admin teams from Managed Home Screen’s largest customers.
+This helped me identify user preferences and pain points throughout the configuration process, which I mapped in a detailed user journey flow.
+Using these insights, I collaborated with my PM to define the P0 requirements for the redesign, ensuring that the project goals were clearly defined and aligned with both user needs and business objectives.

 05 | Design